Redsauce/boilerplate-webdriverio/README.md

 Inside each component, you will have the file for the functions, and also a file where you will write all the selectors/or locators you need to find the elements.

-**Note**: When code is repeating or you think that you will use it in another function, a component usually named shared is created.
-There, you will follow the same file organization, but for things that you will share between other components (data, functions, etc).

 -  **FEATURES**:

 The purpose of a feature is to provide a high-level description of a software feature, and to group related scenarios.